epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/dev_container.rst.txt

   built by the container and should be considered immutable.
 We will learn how to work on support modules in later tutorials.
-This error should only be seen on first launch. podman users will have no such problem because they will be root inside the container and root build the container.
+This error should only be seen on first launch. podman users will have no such problem because they will be root inside the container and root built the container.

 You can now easily browse around the ``/epics`` folder and see all the support modules and epics-base.
 This will give you a feel for the layout of